Overview

 Risks of lithotripsy

-As with any procedure, there are risks when having a lithotripsy.
+As with any procedure, there are risks when you have lithotripsy.
 Most people do not have serious problems.

 The procedure bruises the kidney slightly, so you might see blood in your pee afterwards.
 This should clear after a few days.

 A stone or stone fragment might be left in your body after treatment.
-If the stone or stone fragment drops into your ureter, it can get stuck and cause pain.
-If this happens, you might need more treatment to remove it.
+If this drops into your ureter, it can get stuck and cause pain.
+If this happens, you might need more treatment.

 A blood clot (haematoma) can sometimes form around the kidney, but this affects less than 1 in 100 people.